Chinese Language Features

 Now you can type Chinese!

-Chinese fonts in Google Docs
+Chinese fonts in Gmail and Google Docs

 I have a more detailed article about Chinese fonts on the web here if you're interested.